XReyRobert/macos-telegraf-gpumonitoring/README.md

 # macos-telegraf-gpumonitoring

-Sharing a tool to get GPU information on intel mac (AMD GPU) and on Apple silicon (more limited)
+Sharing a tool to get GPU information from Intel and Apple silicon based macs.
 This tool is used with telegraf to populate an Influxdb bucket to display stats in grafana;

 You like it?
 You use it?
 It saved you a couple of hours?